 These Fellowships aim to support the career development of researchers at the mid-career transition, offering up to 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
-A call for applications was held in February 2018.
-The second call for applications is now open with a deadline of 30 October 2019.
-Find out more and apply by visiting our job vacancy page.
+Calls for applications were held in February 2018 and October 2019.

 Public Engagement Small Grants (currently open for applications)